boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 #### `FIO_ASSERT(cond, msg, ...)`

 Reports an error unless condition is met, printing out `msg` using `FIO_LOG_FATAL` and exiting (not aborting) the application.

 In addition, a `SIGINT` will be sent to the process and any of it's children before exiting the application, supporting debuggers everywhere :-)

 #### `FIO_ASSERT_ALLOC(cond, msg, ...)`

 Reports an error unless condition is met, printing out `msg` using `FIO_LOG_FATAL` and exiting (not aborting) the application.

 In addition, a `SIGINT` will be sent to the process and any of it's children before exiting the application, supporting debuggers everywhere :-)

 #### `FIO_ASSERT_DEBUG(cond, msg, ...)`

+Ignored unless `DEBUG` is defined.

 Reports an error unless condition is met, printing out `msg` using `FIO_LOG_FATAL` and aborting (not exiting) the application.

 In addition, a `SIGINT` will be sent to the process and any of it's children before aborting the application, because consistency is important.

 **Note**: `msg` MUST be a string literal.